LF-digitala-kanaler/LFDS/content/components/web/system-display/alert.md

-      All alerts are contextual system messages for typical user actions and notifications.An inline-heading can be set in the beginning of alerts (alert-heading) to give the user a heads-up of it’s content.
+      All alerts are contextual system messages for typical user actions and notifications.
+An inline-heading can be set in the beginning of alerts to give the user a heads-up of it’s content.
 The heading should always be separated from the content with some form of punctation (i.e. .,!?- ).
       Never use line breaks inside the alerts.

       The alert should be shown as local as possible, without having to be